 But we may gain some insight by looking at the statistical chance of these bombs hitting us.
 I describe the steps to do these calculations here.
 Here are the conclusions:

-2. Statistics would tell us the bond decline of 63% over ten years is a bit more than .04% probable.
+2. Statistics would tell us the bond decline of 44% over five years is a bit more than .04% probable.
 (It’s 99.96% probable that we won’t start on a sequence like that.)
-We could describe chance of being hit with a ten-year decline like that as more than 1-in-2400-year chance.
+We could describe chance of being hit with a five-year decline like that as more than 1-in-2400-year chance.

-Conclusions: We use the Most Horrible Sequence of stock and bond returns for our retirement planning decisions. following the process in Nest Egg Care means the Most Horrible actual sequence of stock and bond returns start in 1969.
-If you like statistics, that sequence has two relatively short periods of returns that are extremely low probability: 1) a two-year negative stock return of -49% is a 1-in-185 year chance; and 2) a ten-year negative bond return of -63% is a 1-in-2,400 year chance.
+Conclusions: We use the Most Horrible Sequence of stock and bond returns for our retirement planning decisions.
+Following the process in Nest Egg Care means the Most Horrible actual sequence of stock and bond returns start in 1969.
+If you like statistics, that sequence has two relatively short periods of returns that are extremely low probability: 1) a two-year negative stock return of -49% is a 1-in-185 year chance; and 2) a five-year negative bond return of -44% is a 1-in-2,400 year chance.